ilyasergey/YSC4231/_sources/week-11-races.rst.txt

   (can be found at the top of this `Dockerfile
   <https://github.com/facebook/infer/blob/99464c01da5809e7159ed1a75ef10f60d34506a4/docker/master/Dockerfile>`_).
   Before building Infer make sure that you have JDK 1.8 installed.
-  `Here
+  `Here is a link to
   <https://docs.datastax.com/en/jdk-install/doc/jdk-install/installOpenJdkDeb.html>`_
-  are some instructions on how to do that.
+  some instructions on how to do that.
 Make sure that both your Java and Javac are of the correct version.
 You can switch them to 1.8 as described `here
   <https://dev.to/harsvnc/how-to-change-your-java-and-javac-version-on-ubuntu-linux-1omj>`_.